 Know more about Melbourne's 10 water storage reservoirs, or click on a reservoir listed below to find out more.
 We use the following data to make sure that all our reservoir users – such as environment agencies, other water authorities and retailers – get access to the water they need.
 Sometimes this involves moving water from one reservoir to another.

-Note that our water storages are not currently receiving water from the Victorian Desalination Plant, following the completion of the 2020-21 water order in May.
-The 2021-22 water order of 125 gigalitres is scheduled to commence on 1 July 2021.
+Note that our water storages are currently receiving water from the Victorian Desalination Plant, as part of the 2021-22 water order of 125 gigalitres.

 - For an overview of the daily amount contributed to our water storages over the past 30 days, see our desalination data.